google/generative-ai-docs/demos/palm/python/docs-agent/README.md

 - Condition:

   ```
-  You are a helpful chatbot answering questions from users.
-Read the following context first
-  and answer the question at the end:
+  Read the context below and answer the question at the end:
   ```

 - Context: